25 Types Of Famous Turkish Kebabs You Have To Try

 Kebabs are everywhere in Turkey, but they’re not all equal.

 For instance, if you’re visiting Istanbul, you’ll probably be tempted to go into a fancy restaurant in Sultanahmet because the man at the door promises you the best food you’ve ever tasted.
-It’s probably not.
+It’s perhaps not.
 Touristic restaurants do nice food, that’s for sure, but they’re not the best kebabs.
-For that, you need to go somewhere more traditional.
+To do that, you need to go somewhere more traditional.

 Ask locals you know, or the hotel staff, where they go for their food.
 They’ll probably tell you they go to a local ocakbaşı restaurant, and that’s usually where you’ll find the best choice and quality.

 Also, if you see a restaurant that has a huge menu of many, many kebab types, steer clear.
 They can’t possibly cook that many kebabs that well.
-Sometimes a smaller menu is a better indicator of quality, in my experience.
+In my experience, sometimes a smaller menu is a better indicator of quality.

 When you get a good kebab, you feel good about life.
 When you have a bad one, you wish you hadn’t bothered.
-That’s why it’s a good idea to take your time in choosing where you spend your money.
+That’s why it’s a good idea to take the time to choose where you spend your money.

 Move This Adventure To Your Inbox & Get An Instant Freebie